 This website with information on breast cancer, mixes the medical information and the average person’s point-of-view, plus Dr. Halls sense of humor and the Moose to be super serious.

 This site describes the many common and less common types of breast cancer and other benign and malignant breast diseases.
 It covers breast cancer screening, staging, and tumor grading.
-The focus is mostly on diagnosis, but there is also some treatment information and prognosis information, although for the absolutely best, latest, state-of-the-art information on treatment options, it’s always best to directly talk to an oncologist specializing in breast cancer.
+The focus is mostly on diagnosis and laboratory results, but there is also some treatment information and prognosis information, although for the absolutely best, latest, state-of-the-art information on treatment options, it’s always best to directly talk to an oncologist specializing in breast cancer.

 Section 1 – Screening Programs and Risk Factors

 - 1A- Introduction to breast cancer screening

 - 1B- Results of screening mammography